FAQs - Max Planck School of Photonics

 Yes, solid knowledge of the English language is crucial for the successful participation in the MPSP program which is conducted entirely in English.
 Proof of proficiency in English can be provided by

-• Proof of proficiency exemptions: The following students are exempted from providing the proof of English proficiency: nationals from the USA, U.K., Ireland, Australia, New Zealand or Canada; or B.Sc. or M.Sc. graduates who obtained their qualification in one of these countries.
+- Language exemptions: nationals from the USA, U.K., Ireland, Australia, New Zealand or Canada, as well as B.Sc. or M.Sc. graduates who obtained their qualification in one of these countries, may upload a proof of nationality or a self-prepared PDF file explaining this circumstance in lieu of a language certificate.

 We welcome applications from all countries around the world and your country of origin has no bearing on whether or not you are accepted to the MPSP.
 However, additional checks are required by the government during the visa process for people from embargoed countries, which may delay the visa process and in some cases may lead to a non-issuance of a visa.
 Unfortunately, we have no influence on this.